 Epsom Salt Bath Potential Side Effects

-The benefits of Epsom salt baths are great for everyone, especially those that deal with the pain and stress of SIBO or IBS symptoms on a daily basis.
+The benefits of Epsom salt baths are great for everyone, especially those that deal with the pain and stress of digestive symptoms on a daily basis.
 But, there are side effects if you overdo it.

 You should tell your doctor immediately if you experience any of these symptoms after using Epsom salt.
 But don’t worry, serious side effects of Epsom salt are rare when used in recommended dosages.